The lovely little fishing village of Villefranche is one of the most picturesque on the Riviera, and it’s just 15 minutes away from Nice by bus.

 You will know you’re close to your stop when your breath is taken away by the view of the gorgeous bay of Villefranche.
 Wait a few minutes until the bus gets into town, then push the red button to request the stop and get off at the garden.
 Look for the Tourist Office and follow that road down into the village.

-The bus 100 stops running at around 8pm, so after that you have to take the train anyway (last one leaves at midnight).
+The bus 100 stops running at around 8pm, so after that you have to take the train anyway (last one leaves around 11pm).

 - Back up to Main Bus Page: Everything you need to know about taking the Bus in Nice